-Notes: This table reports the estimated effects of EXIM's shutdown on several firm outcomes.
-Intangible capital is measured following Peters and Taylor (2017).
-Net profit margin is measured as net income over revenues.
+Notes: This table reports the estimated effects of EXIM's shutdown on firms' investment.
 The dependent variable is the growth rate relative to 2014 (the year prior to the shock) defined as $\Delta Y{i,t} = (Y{i,t} - Y{i,2014})/Y{i,2014}$.
-Post_t is an indicator variable equal to 1 for the years 2015 to 2019. $EXIM_i$ is an indicator variable that equals 1 if the firm received trade financing from EXIM over the pre-shutdown period.
-Exporter fixed effect is an indicator variable that equals 1 if the firm reports positive EXIM financing, foreign sales in Compustat Segment, exports Datamyne, or taxable foreign income before 2014.
+Post_t is an indicator variable equal to 1 for the years 2015 to 2019.
+EXIM_i is an indicator variable that equals 1 if the firm received trade financing from EXIM over the pre-shutdown period.
+Exporter fixed effect is an indicator variable that equals 1 if the firm reports positive EXIM financing, foreign sales in Compustat Segment, exports in Datamyne, or taxable foreign income before 2014.
 Industries are SIC-2.
 Standard errors are clustered at the firm level and are reported in the line below the point estimate in parenthesis, and p-values are reported in brackets below them.